 Doctors are working to learn more about stomach cancer, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your doctor about the diagnostic and treatment options best for you.

-- Chemoprevention.
-This is the use of drugs or nutrients to lower a person’s risk of developing cancer.
+Chemoprevention.
+Chemoprevention is the use of drugs or nutrients to lower a person’s risk of developing cancer.
 Early research suggests that using antibiotics to treat H. pylori infections (see Risk Factors) can prevent changes to stomach cells that may lead to cancer.

-- Newer chemotherapy treatments.
-Chemotherapy with multiple combinations of drugs is being increasingly used for people with stomach cancer, because they work slightly better when used together than as single drugs.
+Newer chemotherapy treatments.
+Chemotherapy with multiple combinations of drugs is being increasingly used for people with stomach cancer.
+Drug combinations work slightly better than single drugs.
 As outlined in the Treatment Options section, drugs such as paclitaxel, docetaxel, irinotecan, oxaliplatin, as well as oral medications such as S-1 (TS-1) and capecitabine are being studied in combination with other types of chemotherapy.

-- Palliative care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current stomach cancer treatments in order to improve patients’ comfort and quality of life.
+Palliative care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current stomach cancer treatments to improve patients’ comfort and quality of life.